jen20/go-event-sourcing-sample/README.md

 ### Event Subscription

-The repository expose the `Subscribe(func(e eventsourcing.Event), events ...interface{})` function that makes it possible to subscribe on saved events in realtime.
+The repository expose three possibilities to subscribe to events in realtime as they are stored to the repository.
-The function `func(e eventcourcing.Event)` will be called when and subscribed to event is saved in the repository.

-If no events are included in the input `repo.Subscribe(func(e eventsourcing.Event))` all saved events will be exposed via the `func(e eventsourcing.Event)` function.
-When events `repo.Subscribe(func(e eventsourcing.Event),&FrequentFlierAccountCreated{}, &StatusMatched{})` only those events with that type will be exposed via the function.
+`SubscribeAll(func (e Event))` all event.

+`SubscribeAggregate(func (e Event), a aggregate)` events bound to a specific aggregate.

-There is no restrictions that the events need to come from the same aggregate type, you can mix and match as you please.
+`SubscribeSpecific(func (e Event), events ...interface{})` specific events.
+There is no restrictions that the events need to come from the same aggregate, you can mix and match as you please.

-The subscription is realtime and events that are saved before the call to the Subscribe function will not be exposed via the `func(e eventsourcing.Event)` function.
+The subscription is realtime and events that are saved before the call to the Subscribe function will not be exposed via the `func(e Event)` function.
 If the application depends on this functionality make sure to call the `repo.Subscribe` function before any events are saved.

 The event subscription enables the application to make use of the reactive patterns and to make it more decoupled.
 Check out the [Reactive Manifesto](https://www.reactivemanifesto.org/)